 Step 1: Remove Makeup

 If you wear makeup, removing it should always be the first step of your nighttime skincare routine.
-Sleeping with makeup can lead to clogged pores, dryness and breakouts.
+Sleeping with makeup on your face can lead to clogged pores, dryness and breakouts.
 Removing your makeup will get your face in good shape so it can reap the full benefits of the rest of your routine.
 It will also help your cleanser be more effective, according to Nurse Practioner and Certified Aesthetic Nurse Specialist Jordan Haper.
 We suggest using micellar water for makeup removal, such as this Bioderma option, which is gentle yet effective.
 (Bonus: It can double as a cleanser.
 More on that below).

 Step 2: Cleanse Skin